ChristopherGarcia1506/SiteSync/system/wk09checklist.md

 - [ ] 5.
 Does the Introduction cover the scope of the report?
 What is included and /or admitted, and what procedures are used?
+- Our Introduction includes Gantt Chart.

-- [ ] 6.
+- [x] 6.
 Do the headings and subheadings in the Body adequately and accurately describe the section or subsection content?

 *The situation with our headings and subheadings is...*